 Commissioner King: Change Clocks, Change Batteries

-ATLANTA – Insurance and Safety Fire Commissioner John F. King is urging all Georgians to change their clocks and their smoke alarm batteries this weekend to mark the end of Daylight Savings Time.
+ATLANTA – Insurance and Safety Fire Commissioner John F. King is urging all Georgians to change their smoke alarm batteries this weekend when they change their clocks to mark the end of Daylight Savings Time.

-“Smoke alarms save countless lives each year by warning when there might be a fire in your home, apartment, or office building,” said Commissioner King.
-“However, their life-saving impact goes away when the smoke alarm runs out of batteries.
-Fire safety experts advise that smoke alarm batteries be changed twice per year, so a good rule of thumb is to change your batteries at the beginning and end of Daylight Savings Time.”
+“Smoke alarms protect your lives and belongings by warning when there might be a fire in your home or place of work,” said Commissioner King.
+“However, a smoke alarm’s life-saving impact goes away when it runs out of batteries.
+Fire safety experts advise that smoke alarm batteries should be changed twice per year, and the end of Daylight Savings Times is the perfect opportunity to replace the batteries in our smoke alarms.”

-Daylight Savings Time ends this Sunday, November 1, at 2:00 a.m. when all clocks are set back one hour.
+Daylight Savings Time ends this Sunday, November 6th, at 2:00 a.m., when all clocks are set backward one hour.

-The mission of the Office of the Insurance and Safety Fire Commissioner is to protect Georgia families by providing access to vital insurance products and safe buildings through fair regulation that creates economic opportunities for all Georgians.
+The mission of the Office Commissioner of Insurance and Safety Fire is to protect Georgia families by providing access to vital insurance products and safe buildings through fair regulation that creates economic opportunities for all Georgians.